 The main Queries view will be altered as follows:

-The most common filters for the view will be clearly located across the top unless minimized.
-By clicking “Advanced Filters” the user may access additional filter criteria.
+The most common filters for the view will be clearly located across the top in a fixed sized box unless minimized as in the reports views.
+By clicking “Advanced Filters” the user may access all filter criteria that are in the current filter dialog.
+Clicking the Filter button in the ribbon will bring up Advanced Filters.
+Filter values will all be text boxes as in the dialog and not drop downs as shown in the image because of issues with volume and changing values on refresh or in different history snapshots.
+Filter needs a “reset/clear” button.
+Filters that don’t apply in Signature Mode will be grayed out or hidden in the filter area just as the columns are in the grid.

+Filters that don’t apply in Signature Mode include User and Workstation.
+The spid column also does not apply in signature mode, though there is not a filter for it.

 The view will feature a time selection area similar to the one in SQLsafe that will allow the user to more easily visualize the filtered timeframe.
 The time selector stands in for the old sart and end time filters.